 [Privately financed, nonsubsidized, unfurnished, rental apartments in buildings with five units or more.
 Data regarding number of bedrooms and asking rent are collected at the initial interview; i.e., 3 months following completion.
 Details may not sum to totals because of rounding.
 Medians are computed using unrounded data]

-Note: These data are for completions in the fourth quarter of 1998, and the first through third quarters of 1999.
+Note: These data are for completions in the first through fourth quarters of 1999.